shubhammishra115/Sudoku-Solver/README.md

 # Sudoku-Solver.
-Solve you Sudoku, Just by scanning the image.
+Solve your Sudoku, Just by scanning the image.

 ## Idea of the Project.
 The idea of this project is inspired by a [problem on the Leetcode](https://leetcode.com/problems/sudoku-solver/) which solves the Sudoku.
-While solving this problem on leetcode, That made me to think, Can I apply this algorithm to sovle the Sudoku directly from the image?
-As a result of that thought this project was made.
+Solving the problem on leetcode, made me to think, Can I apply this algorithm to sovle the Sudoku directly from the image?
+As a result of that this project was made.

 ## Table of Content.
 ### Introduction.